-Based on industry data published by WSTS, semiconductor industry revenues in 2018 increased on a year-over-year basis by approximately 14% and approximately 10% for the TAM and the SAM, to reach approximately \$469 billion and \$194 billion, respectively.
-In the fourth quarter of 2018, both the TAM and the SAM increased on a year-over-year basis by approximately 1% and 6%, respectively.
-Sequentially, in the fourth quarter of 2018, the TAM and the SAM decreased by approximately 8% and 3%, respectively.
+Based on industry data published by WSTS, semiconductor industry revenues in 2019 decreased on a year-over-year basis by approximately 12% for the TAM, while it remains substantially flat for the SAM, to reach approximately \$412 billion and \$194 billion, respectively.
+In the fourth quarter of 2019, on a year-over-year basis, the TAM decreased by approximately 6%, while the SAM increased by approximately 2%.
+Sequentially, the TAM increased by approximately 1%, while the SAM decreased by approximately 3%.